eldoy/eldoy-styleguide/README.md

 function(a = 1, b = 2) {}
 ```

-If we need types we use JSDOC.
+If we need types we use JSDoc or just Markdown files with response examples.

 #### SSR and Browser Javascript